Map of State of New York – Cities, Geography, Counties & Stats (2024)

 Source: gisgeography.com, New York is the 27th-largest state in the U.S.

-New York State is located in the northeastern United States, bordered by five statesโ€”Connecticut, Massachusetts, New Jersey, Pennsylvania, and Vermontโ€”as well as Canada and two Great Lakes, Erie and Ontario.
+Located in the northeastern United States, bordered by five statesโ€”Connecticut, Massachusetts, New Jersey, Pennsylvania, and Vermontโ€”as well as Canada and two Great Lakes, Erie and Ontario.

 Covering an area of 54,555 square miles, New York is the 27th-largest state in the U.S. Its highest point is Mount Marcy in the Adirondacks, at 5,344 feet, while its lowest is at sea level along the Atlantic Ocean in Downstate New York.